codeproject/CodeProject.AI-Server/docs/Articles/adding-a-net6-module.md

             return stream.ToArray();
         }
 ```
-That's all the code that is needed to get a fully functional AI Module created for **CodeProject SenseAI Server.**  This code is included in the public <a href="https://github.com/codeproject/CodeProject.SenseAI" target="_blank">https://github.com/codeproject/CodeProject.SenseAI</a> GitHub repo.
+That's all the code that is needed to get a fully functional AI Module created for **CodeProject.AI Server.**  This code is included in the public <a href="https://github.com/codeproject/CodeProject.AI-Server">GitHub repo</a>.
 ### Testing with the Debugger
-When you run the **CodeProject SenseAI Server** in the debugger, the Server will detect the module because:
+When you run the **CodeProject.AI Server** in the debugger, the Server will detect the module because:
 - it is in a subdirectory of src\AnalysisLayer
 - it has a modulesettings.json file
 The Server will start all the modules it finds and have Active=true in the configuration.
 The Dashboard will start and after a few seconds you should see